Dieterbe/dieterblog/content/posts/fair-source-the-next-best-model-for-commercial-open-source.md

 * can companies first grow on top of their Fair Source codebase, take community contributions, and then switch to more restrictive, or completely closed licensing, shutting out the community?
 Yes if a CLA is in place (or using the 2 year old code). (this isn't any different from any other CLA using Open Source or Open Core project.
 Though with Open Core, you can't take in external contributions on proprietary parts to begin with)
 * if you enjoy a privileged position where others can't meaningfully compete with you based on the same source code, that can affect how the company treats its community and its customers.
 It can push through undesireable changes, it can price more aggressively, etc. (these issues are the same with Open Core)
 * With Open Source & Open Core, the company is incentivized to make the code well understood by the community.
-Under Fair Source it would still be sensible (in order to get free contributions), but at the same time, by hiding design documents, subtly obfuscating the code and witholding information it can also give itself the edge for when the code does become Open Source.
+Under Fair Source it would still be sensible (in order to get free contributions), but at the same time, by hiding design documents, subtly obfuscating the code and witholding information it can also give itself the edge for when the code does become Open Source, although as we've seen, the 2 year delay makes competition unrealistic anyway.

+All in all, nothing particularly worse than Open Core, here.

-### Developer sustainability
+## Developer sustainability

 The [FSL introduction post](https://blog.sentry.io/introducing-the-functional-source-license-freedom-without-free-riding/) says: